Aachen-Drone-Development-Initiative/TinyDronesSim/README.md

 ## Overview

 The 'main loop' of any TinyDronesSim-derived project is inside a Julia file/script.
-Here types, objects and functions/overloads can be defined to describe your project.
+Types, objects and functions/overloads can be defined here to describe your project.
 You can also call external code, for example with the convenient [C-interface](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/).
 TinyDronesSim essentially consists of a set of predefined generic or specific functions and types, which are supposed to simplify your job and provide some structure.